 Joint applications are acceptable, provided you have a lead organisation who is the main driver of the project and is eligible to apply.
-To be a lead organisation in a joint application you must have an ABN and be an entity other than an individual.
 For further information on joint applications, refer to section 7.2.

 4.2.
 Additional eligibility requirements

 In addition to the eligibility criteria above, you must also: